 Katell Le Goulven, Fellow

 Katell Le Goulven currently works at UNICEF in the governance and multilateral system analysis department.
-Her previous assignment was with United Nations secretary general's High Level Panel on Global Sustainability.
+Her previous assignment was with the United Nations secretary general's High Level Panel on Global Sustainability.
 She enjoys working with the interface between research and decision-making.
 She has 15 years of professional experience in development and international cooperation, and has worked with NGOs, research institutes, governments and international organizations.
 Her work has covered many disciplines from agriculture and micro-credit to climate change, sustainable development and global public goods.
 She has co-published books and articles on global governance, co-written three reports of international commissions on global public goods, climate change and development; and global sustainability.
 She holds a PhD in agricultural economics.

 David Levy, Faculty Fellow

 David L. Levy is chair of the Department of Management and Marketing at the University of Massachusetts Boston.
 He teaches courses in international business, strategy, business and climate change, and business and society.
-He recently founded and is now director of the Center for Sustainable Enterprise and Regional Competitiveness, whose mission is “to foster a transition to a clean, sustainable, and prosperous economy”.
+He recently founded and is now director of the Center for Sustainable Enterprise and Regional Competitiveness, whose mission is “to foster a transition to a clean, sustainable, and prosperous economy."
 Levy’s research examines corporate strategic responses to climate change, the growth of the clean energy business sector, and the emergence of carbon disclosure as a form of governance.
 He also writes about the role of business in the governance of contested social and environmental issues.
 He has published and lectured widely on these topics.
 He was recently PI on a grant from the Massachusetts Clean Energy Center to develop sustainability education programs.
 He is also engaged in collaborative research with colleagues at the University of Oxford, the University of Western Sydney, and other institutions.
 He edits the blog Climate Inc. on business and climate change.

 Trista Patterson, Fellow